 The Problem with Motivational Speakers, Keynotes, and Quick Fixes

 The biggest issue with motivational speakers is the concept of having a quick solution for big problems.
 It’s really no different than a get-rich-quick scheme or infomercial.
 As a business leader, you know the path to success requires hard work.
 When you watch those infomercials, I’m sure you either cringe or laugh.
 You put in the work every single day and earned your way to success.
 Now, you have a leadership team that is loaded with talent but they are holding back and not performing to their true potential.
 So, how do you change the culture and turn things around?
 According to Vistage®, one of the key components of curing a company’s cultural issues is finding clarity.
 The article on Toxic Work Environments highlights several important points with input from Vistage speaker, David Friedman.
 Values, mission and culture are abstract concepts.
 Creating concrete examples brings clarity to the culture you want to foster.
-“Define the behaviors and actions that would lead to the healthy environment you’re trying to create,” Friedman said.
-“Then it is easy to recognize the places where that is or is not happening.”
-We love this quote because it’s rooted in truth.
-Finding that clarity is a huge milestone.
-After reaching clarity, you still need the discipline and process to integrate behavioral changes into the everyday.
-Motivational speakers simply do not focus on creating an environment to support your mission and your team.

 According to Harvard Business Review, “70% of businesses fail in their attempts to create organizational change,” and we aren’t surprised.
 We see leadership teams every day that have attempted programs and hired speaker after speaker without making any notable progress toward curing their organizational slump.
 Your leadership needs help.
 They’re holding back the unique perspectives that can benefit your business processes, morale, and your bottom line.
 The actual processes we use in the Addictive Leadership program are simple, but they’re not easy.
 They require a daily commitment that forms better habits and makes real changes.
 When our partners implement these habits, they save 500 hours per employee in wasted time while also empowering the leaders in their company to take actions that matter.
 When they stop holding back and put their unique perspectives and skills to use, everyone benefits.
 Lisa Gevelber, VP of Global Marketing at Google understands the action required to make real change.
 She said: By sharing his deeply personal experiences and his Addictive Leadership Program, Michael is inviting us all to live up to our unique potential.
 As Michael says, this isn’t a program for those who need it.
 This isn’t a program for those who want it.
 It’s only a program for those who do it.
 Even the best motivational speaker isn’t in a position to help your employees develop life-changing habits and they certainly can’t create a psychologically safe environment while only engaging the entire audience for a short speech.
 By implementing our “Say No” tactics and by practicing our day-to-day processes, your leadership team can stop holding back and accelerate performance.
 More importantly, they will be happier and have a better work/life balance that benefits long-term productivity and satisfaction.
+Beyond the motivational moment

 Are you ready to take action and make real, sweeping changes within your leadership team?
 Stay engaged with our resources on Linkedin and read more about Addictive Leadership to take control of your future.